kr0lik/yii2-list-filter/README.md

 - limitParameterName - Name of query parameter fro limit.
 - hiddenParameters - Parameters not shown, but mast be passed at query: [key => value].
 - formOptions - Options from filter form.
 - pathToViewFilter - Path to view for output filter.
-Passed in view variables: $id, $filter, $action, $limit, $limitName, $sort, $sortName, $linkLabels, $hiddenParameters.
+Passed in view variables: $filter, $limit, $limitName, $sort, $sortName, $linkLabels, $formOptions, $collapseMoreThen, $hiddenParameters.
 - collapseMoreThen:5 - Collapse values if thew count more then inputed there.